goToMain/fluid/README.md

 # Fluid - A liquid template renderer

 Fluid is a tool used to parse/render liquid templated source files to plain text files.
-Typical use case is HTML files with liquid tags.
+A typical use case is HTML files with liquid tags.
 Read more about liquid grammar [here][1].

 ## Dependencies